Buy now, pay later: how it works and what to look out for

 If you see anything about APRs or repaying over a period longer than two months, then you're probably looking at this regulated form of longer-term BNPL.
 Before you sign up to one of these products, make sure you consider whether a 0% credit card or 0% overdraft is a better option for you in the first place.

-The pandemic and now the cost of living crisis have resulted in lots more people struggling with debt.
+The cost of living crisis has resulted in lots more people struggling with debt.
 This includes BNPL debt.
 If you've debt problems that you're struggling to solve on your own, it's important to know where to get help, before matters hit a crisis point.

 The best place to start is by talking to a non-profit agency, the main ones being Citizens Advice, StepChange and National Debtline.
 They'll be able to talk you through your options and offer free and impartial advice.